aakodadi/CorsairLightingNodeCore/README.md

 In this case my Corsair Lighting Node has the identifiers `1b1c:0c1a`, meaning `0x1b1c` is the `vendorId` and `0x0c1a` is the `productId`.

-If I had multiple devices with the same `vendorId` I would have to specify it in the constructor like this:
+If I had multiple devices with the same `vendorId` I would have to specify the `productId` in the constructor like this:

     from CorsairLightingNodeCore import CorsairLightingNodeCore